pretix/pretix/doc/api/resources/orders.rst

    :query datetime modified_since: Only return orders that have changed since the given date.
 Be careful: We only
        recommend using this in combination with ``testmode=false``, since test mode orders can vanish at any time and you will not notice it using this method.
+   :query datetime created_since: Only return orders that have been created since the given date.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :resheader X-Page-Generated: The server time at the beginning of the operation.
 If you're using this API to fetch